Why measure business liquidity?

 The Covid-19 crisis has induced a sharp drop in liquidity for many firms; in some cases triggering bankruptcy for solvent but illiquid businesses.

 An ongoing assessment of available cash and business liquidity is therefore essential.

 You can use our business liquidity calculator to test your incoming and outgoing cash flows and model worse case scenarios and downsides, including drops in sales or an increase in customer defaults.

 Simply complete each field in the liquidity calculator to model liquidity over time and simulate changes in cash liquidity impacted by various trading variables.

-First, complete the fields to reflect your current situation without taking into account the impact of any external negative factors:
+As a first step we recommend you complete all fields to reflect your current business liquidity, without taking into account the impact of any new negative external factors.

 - Available liquid assets: your inventory, accounts receivable, stocks and unused lines of credit are examples of liquid assets – things you can quickly convert to hard cash.

 - Monthly fixed costs: lease and rental payments, insurance, interest payments

 - Monthly variable costs: labour, commissions, and raw materials